 Dress appropriately and maintain personal hygiene.
 Wear layered clothing, as temperature conditions will vary during the day.
 You are representing the county as a non-partisan Student Poll Worker.
 Therefore, conversations about political party activities or philosophies, observations about voting activities of individuals or groups, or any dialogue that is political in nature are not permitted within the polling site.
 Treat everyone with respect and dignity.

-More questions about the programs?
+More questions about the program?

 Please call our office at 530-225-5730 or email firstname.lastname@example.org